WebCuratorTool/webcurator-v2-legacy/readme.md

 ---
 Quality Review tool uses original seed url
 ---
-The harvest quality review tools weren't not available previously if the original target seed URL was modified.
+The harvest quality review tools were not available previously if the original target seed URL was modified.
-Now the target seed URL can be changed, and the QR tool will always look for the original URL instead.
+Now the target seed URL can be changed, and the QR tool will always look for the original URL of the Target Instance instead.

 ---
 Pruning and importing for warc files fixed
 ---
-The process when saving on the Tree View screen was encountering a bug when reading warcs.
+Pruning and importing on warcs in the Tree View screen was encountering a bug.
 When parsing a warc, the input stream was over-reading the number of bytes in the warc-info header, causing unexpected characters to be read when trying to access the next record.
 This was mainly visible when trying to import and prune.